Five Reasons to get a Marketing Operations Platform (aka MRM) this year

 Another of Simple’s marketing clients had a close call when a controversial marketing campaign that had somehow slipped through the usual approval processes almost made it to market.

-A key aim of implementing our marketing resource management system was to ensure it couldn’t happen again.
+A key aim of implementing our Marketing Operations Cloud system was to ensure it couldn’t happen again.

 Aside from the social outcry and negative press a campaign gone wrong can generate, there may be steep fines to pay if your material falls foul of regulators.